 Retention periods The data retention period is the length of time that data is kept before it is deleted.

 Right of access The right of access, also known as data subject access, is a key component of GDPR.
-It gives individuals the right to obtain confirmation from organizations as to whether or not their personal data is being processed, as well as access to that data.
+It gives individuals the right to obtain confirmation from organisations as to whether or not their personal data is being processed, as well as access to that data.
 Individuals also have the right to know the purposes for which their data is being processed, the recipients of the data, and the length of time that the data will be stored.

-Right of information The right to information is the right for an individual to be able to access information held about them by organizations or the government.
+Right of information The right to information is the right for an individual to be able to access information held about them by organisations or the government.
 This information can include things like their personal data, medical records, or financial information.
 The right to information is often seen as a part of the right to privacy, and is protected by data protection laws in many countries.

 Right of rectification The right of rectification is the right to have inaccurate or incomplete personal data corrected.

 Right to object The right to object is a fundamental right under the EU's General Data Protection Regulation (GDPR).
 It gives individuals the right to object to the processing of their personal data for certain purposes, including direct marketing.